CUTheory/auralskills1/source/_posts/2013-09-05-new-meeting-3-assignment.markdown

 Go to [teoria.com](http://teoria.com), and click on Exercises ["for mobile devices"](https://www.teoria.com/mobile/index.php).
 (Be sure to use the mobile exercises, so you can view/share your score without paying for an account!)
 The first category is *Ear Training*.
 Use both the [Intervals](https://www.teoria.com/mobile/intervals/ie.php?l=en) and [Triads](https://www.teoria.com/mobile/triads/c3e.php?l=en) modules.

-First, practice both interval and triad recognition until you feel pretty solid.
+First, practice both interval and triad recognition (root-position triads only: major, minor, diminished, and augmented) until you feel pretty solid.
 If you are struggling with the intervals, set some limits as you practice.
 When you first click on "Intervals Ear Training," you see a bunch of check boxes for interval types.
 By unchecking some of these, you can focus on a subset—just seconds and thirds, for example.

 ![]({{ root_url }}/images/IntervalPracticeLimits.png)